hamedmiir/coin-listing-eval/README.md

-# Coin Listing Predictor - Bitpin
+# Cryptocurrency Listing Evaluation Tool

-A comprehensive React-based web application for predicting the financial success of cryptocurrency listings on the Bitpin exchange platform.
-This tool provides detailed analytics, forecasting, and strategic insights for coin listing decisions.
+A comprehensive React-based web application for predicting the financial success of cryptocurrency listings.
+This tool provides detailed analytics, forecasting, and strategic insights for coin listing decisions through advanced mathematical modeling.

 ## 📋 Table of Contents